Eminem sues New Zealand ruling party over hit song

 US rapper Eminem is suing New Zealand’s ruling political party over a music track it used for a campaign ad.

-Mr Williams said the emails showed it was "utterly clear" the party knew it was using a copyrighted song.
+Williams said the e-mails showed it was “utterly clear” the party knew it was using a copyrighted song.

 Outside court, Joel Martin, a spokesman for Eminem’s music publishers, said he was surprised the two sides had not reached a settlement before the case began and that going to trial against an entity like a governing political party was unusual and extraordinary.